hay-wire/ProxyFire/README.md

 # ProxyFire
-Nodejs based proxy url hitting tool using these proxies
+Nodejs based app to enlist proxies in a given country.
+You can use it to hit URLs using these proxies.